The most complete lovebird genetics calculator online. Predict offspring for any pairing, Opaline, Aqua, Parblue, Pale Fallow, Ino, Cinnamon and more.

 This calculator primarily models Agapornis fischeri (Fischer's lovebird).
 Fischer's lovebirds are closely related to Agapornis roseicollis (peach-faced lovebird) and the two are often hybridized in aviculture, though hybrids are typically infertile.
 The key distinction for genetics is that Opaline and Pallid mutations are specific to Fischer's lovebirds and do not behave the same way in roseicollis.
 Many of the Aqua, Parblue, and Blue mutations present in roseicollis also appear in fischeri with similar inheritance patterns, which is why this calculator applies accurately to both species for most mutation types.

-Fischer's Lovebird — Common Questions
+Fischer's Lovebird, Common Questions

-Fischer's lovebirds typically lay 3–8 eggs per clutch, with 4–6 being the most common range.
-Incubation begins after the second or third egg is laid and lasts approximately 23 days.
-Chicks fledge at 38–42 days of age (source: Wikipedia).
+Fischer's lovebirds typically lay 3-8 eggs per clutch, with 4-6 being the most common range.
+Incubation begins after the second or third egg is laid and lasts 21 to 23 days.
+Chicks fledge at 38-42 days of age (source: Wikipedia).
 In breeding programs using the rotation method, experienced breeders foster eggs to reliable foster parents to maximize production, allowing the breeding female to begin a new cycle sooner.
 Under optimal rotation conditions, a pair can produce multiple clutches per season while maintaining the female's health.

 Methodology & Sources

-The genetics engine in this calculator is based entirely on the Lovebird Compendium by Dirk Van den Abeele (2016), a 769-page peer-reviewed scientific reference covering inheritance mechanisms for every documented lovebird mutation.
+The genetics engine in this calculator is based entirely on the Lovebird Compendium by Dirk Van den Abeele (2016), a 769-page comprehensive scientific reference covering inheritance mechanisms for every documented lovebird mutation.
 Every inheritance type (sex-linked recessive, autosomal recessive, autosomal dominant incomplete), every allele relationship, and every edge case in the calculator maps directly to documented genetic models in that publication.
 No guesswork, no community rumor, no unverified pairing claims.

 The engine was built and cross-validated against real breeding outcomes by three experienced breeders: